rockdaboot/wget2/docs/wget2.md

   Obsolete option for compatibility with Wget1.x.
   Wget2 always terminates comments at the first occurrence of `-->`, as popular browsers do.

+### `--robots`

+  Enable the Robots Exclusion Standard (default: on).

+  For each visited domain, download `/robots.txt` first and follow it's rules.
+  You should respect the domain owner's rules and turn this off only for very good reasons.

+  When enabled, the `robots.txt` file is also scanned for sitemaps.
+These are lists of pages / files available for download that not necessarily are available via recursive scanning.

 ## <a name="Recursive Accept/Reject Options"/>Recursive Accept/Reject Options

 ### `-A acclist`, `--accept=acclist`, `-R rejlist`, `--reject=rejlist`